Peteys93/RankingsDateScraper/README.md

-# RankingsDataScraper
+# RankingsDateScraper
-Rankings Data Scraper to Extract Date Information from rankings.the-elite.net
+Rankings Date Scraper to Extract Date Information from rankings.the-elite.net

 Files:
 Funcs.py - Contains functions to open file, open webpage, and parse the xml of rankings.the-elite.net